t3ng214/aws-alexa-workshop-ask/README.md

 *	**[IMPORTANT] Please use us-east-1 (virginia) for this lab**, as the cloudformation template that is used in Step 7 is located in us-east-1.
 Choosing other regions is ok if you skip Step 7.

-*	Step 1 and step 2 is the same, the only difference is creating the intents manually or not.
+*	Step 1 and step 2's function is the same, the only difference is whether to create the intents manually or not.
 Choose your preferred one is ok.
-But if you are interested, you could experience both steps.
+But if you are interested, you could experience both steps and compare the difference.

 *	[click here to download the code files](https://github.com/lab798/aws-alexa-workshop-ask/tree/master/workshop).